Carbon reporting software — UK 2026 buyer’s guide

 What does carbon reporting software do?

-Carbon reporting software pulls activity data — energy, fuel, travel, purchased goods — applies DESNZ/GHG Protocol emission factors, organises results by Scope 1, 2 and 3, and produces SECR- and UK SRS-format reports with an audit trail.
+Carbon reporting software pulls activity data — energy, fuel, travel, purchased goods — applies DESNZ and GHG Protocol emission factors, organises results by Scope 1, 2 and 3, and produces SECR- and UK SRS-format reports with an audit trail.

 The best platforms automate data collection, flag anomalies and keep methodology documentation ready for third-party assurance.